- Study at Deakin

 No - the program is voluntary and strictly not-for-payment

 No - this is at your discretion.

-As a mentor you have the option of mentoring a current Deakin student or staff member for a maximum period of 4 months at a time.
+As a mentor you have the option of mentoring a current Deakin Alumni member, student or staff member for a maximum period of 4 months at a time.

-You can mentor one mentee at a time and up to three per year.
+You can mentor one mentee at a time.

 At first instance you should communicate any problems you are experiencing within the mentoring relationship to your mentee, in a professional and sensitive manner in an attempt to overcome any problems you are experiencing.